Football in Bangladesh: Professionalization (2007–present)

-In 2007, the B.League (now Bangladesh Premier League) was introduced as Bangladesh’s first professional national football league, marking the beginning of professional football in the country.
+In 2007, the B.League (now Bangladesh Football League) was introduced as Bangladesh’s first professional national football league, marking the beginning of professional football in the country.
 The following year, former national captain Kazi Salahuddin was appointed president of the BFF.
 In his first year in office, he secured a landmark three-year sponsorship deal worth Taka 16.5 crore (approximately US$2,285,714) with Citycell, granting the multinational mobile operator title sponsorship rights for both the professional league and the Federation Cup.
 In 2009, the BFF launched the Citycell Bangladesh Super Cup, with the winners receiving prize money of Tk 1 crore (approximately $150,000), which was reportedly a record in Asia at the time.
 In 2008, the District Football Associations (DFAs) were formed under FIFA guidelines to strengthen the domestic pipeline.
 The BFF also resumed the Dhaka Metropolis School Football Tournament in 2010, following a four-year hiatus.
 In 2012, the Bangladesh Championship League was introduced as the professional second-tier national football league.

-6 September 2011, marked a huge moment for football in Bangladesh, as the National Stadium in Dhaka hosted a international friendly match between Argentina and Nigeria.
+6 September 2011, marked a huge moment for football in Bangladesh, as the National Stadium in Dhaka hosted an international friendly match between Argentina and Nigeria.
 The game notably featured Lionel Messi, Sergio Agüero, Javier Mascherano and Mikel John Obi among the other star players of both nations.
 Argentina won 3–1 with goals from then-Real Madrid teammates Gonzalo Higuaín and Ángel Di María, and an own goal from Nigeria's Elderson Echiéjilé with Chinedu Obasi scoring Nigeria's lone goal.
 Bangladeshi referee Tayeb Shamsuzzaman officiated the game, which drew 25,000 spectators despite ticket prices starting at US$100.

 In 2007, Bangladeshi clubs were relegated to the AFC President's Cup after failing to send a team to the 2006 AFC Cup due to the absence of a domestic league that season.
 They remained in AFC's third-tier due to poor performances until the tournament was disbanded in 2014.
 Although the professional league was introduced primarily to decentralize football in the country, it mainly saw Dhaka-based teams participate, while clubs from other districts struggled to maintain long-term competitiveness.
 Most clubs fail to meet AFC criteria and rely on local donations, leaving them unable to provide players with proper training facilities or establish their own youth academies.
 Additionally, the lack of professional contracts allow players to often receive multiple payments from clubs during transfers.
 The league also experiences regular withdrawals of clubs, as the professional league committee has failed to establish a permanent season calendar and a fixed number of participants.